Rate request: 1.4 percent average decrease for 1st Quarter of 2015

 On August 25, 2014, ConnectiCare, Inc. filed a request to decrease its overall rates an average of 1.4 percent on certain small group HMO policies marketed outside Access Health CT, the state-sponsored health insurance exchange.

-On March 31, 2013, ConnectiCare, Inc. filed a request to increase its base rates 13.1 percent on approximately 50 policies in its small group HMO market.
-These policies, which cover approximately 2,500 workers and dependents, provide health care coverage for businesses with 50 workers or fewer.
+These policies, which cover approximately 10 workers and their dependents, provide health care coverage for businesses with 50 workers or fewer.

 The company said the rate request took into account the impact of “trend,” which reflects medical cost inflation and the demand for medical services.
 Company projected the impact of trend at approximately 10.6 percent and said while base rates are projected to increase 10.9 percent, other modifications will result in an overall average decrease of 1.4 percent.